Skip to content

 The 1099-NEC Form

-If you earn $600 or more from OnlyFans in a calendar year, they’ll issue you a 1099-NEC form.
-This form reports your gross earnings to both you and the IRS.
-Even if you earn less than $600, you’re still legally required to report the income.
+It’s very positive and comforting to know exactly what documentation to expect.
+If you earn $600 or more from OnlyFans in a calendar year, the platform issues you a 1099-NEC form — this reports your gross earnings to both you and the IRS.
+Even if you earn less than $600, you’re still legally required to report every dollar.
+No exceptions.

-Important: the 1099 reports gross earnings — the amount before OnlyFans takes their 20% platform fee.
-However, that platform fee is a deductible business expense, so you won’t pay taxes on it.
-We’ll cover deductions in detail below.
+The truth is, your 1099 reports gross earnings — the amount before OnlyFans takes their 20% platform fee.
+That fee is a deductible business expense, so you won’t pay taxes on money you never kept.
+Track this number from day one.
+It’s one of the largest deductions available to you and most new creators miss it entirely in their first year.

 How Much Tax Do You Actually Owe?